Ziyph/RemoveDuplicateFrames/README.md

 This app removes duplicate frames from an inputted video.
 It is written in [Python](python.org) and its graphical interface is made with [`tkinter`](docs.python.org/library/tkinter.html).
 It removes duplicate frames from an inputted video using [FFmpeg](ffmpeg.org).
 ![Image of this app](image.png)
 ## Requirements
-You must put [FFmpeg and FFprobe binaries](ffmpeg.org/download.html) in the parent directory of this app's script.
+You must put [FFmpeg and FFprobe binaries](ffmpeg.org/download.html) in the parent directory of this app.
 The FFmpeg binary should be named `ffmpeg` and the FFprobe binary should be named `ffprobe`.